I am a British born Indian, born and raised in the Midlands. I work as a teacher, photographer, filmmaker and researcher.

-I am member of the anti-racist charity, the Monitoring Group, the international art collective, ‘Blank Atlas’, Nottingham Photographers’ Hub, the Nottingham Photo Social and Primary Studios in Nottingham.
+I am an Associate member of the Royal Photography Society (RPS) and also of the anti-racist charity, the Monitoring Group, the international art collective, ‘Blank Atlas’, Nottingham Photographers’ Hub, the Nottingham Photo Social and Primary Studios in Nottingham.

 Coming of Age: Commission about how 1970’s racism was challenged through art, and youth movements (due September 2017)

 Images in : Coming of Age Celebrating 21 years of the Mela by Irna Qureshi (available at Amazon)

 Writer for Media Diversified, The Monitoring Group, and Creative Nottingham website (www.creativenottingham.com).

 Art, Activism, Race and Social Justice timeline : part of ‘The Place is Here’ , Nottingham Contemporary, 4 February – 30 March 2017

 Desi Pubs : part of Alchemy Festival, Southbank centre, London 20-30 May 2016

 Boundaries : 4th -7th October 2014 at the Society of Artists (Nottingham)

 Textures of Archive : 18th March – 4th April 2014 at the LCB Depot (Leicester)

 Feminism and Enlightenment : 25th January – 2nd February 2014 at the Society of Artists (Nottingham)